-Masks ‘not a criminal matter’ Anoka County sheriff says
+Masks ‘not a criminal matter’ Anoka County Sheriff says

-The Anoka County Sheriff’s Office said this week it will not enforce Gov. Tim Walz’s mask mandate.
+The Anoka County Sheriff’s Office said last week it will not enforce Gov. Tim Walz’s mask mandate.

 The Sheriff’s Office encouraged people to comply with the order and follow social distancing guidelines, but deputies will not cite or arrest anyone for not wearing a mask.